f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 Architecture of Cloud App
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note :: Since customers often have a mixture of authenticated and non-authenticated apps running on-prem and in the public cloud, this lab utilizes an Application hosted in Azure that doesn't leverage APM for authentication.
-This application does leverage Azure AD and is meant simply to illustrate the user-experience with such a mixture of application types.
+This application does leverage Entra ID and is meant simply to illustrate the user-experience with such a mixture of application types.
 This wordpress application is already up and running in Azure Cloud at this address ``https://wordpress-apm-aad.azurewebsites.net/``

    |image008|